learn-co-curriculum/ios-environment-setup-summary/README.md

 #### The Learn Submitter

 We've installed a ruby gem called `learn-xcpretty` for interacting with `learn.co` from XCode.
 Generally, you only interact with `learn-xcpretty` through XCode, but to test things out type `learn-xcpretty` in your terminal.
-As long as you don't get the following bash error `learn-xcpretty: command not found.` you're all set.
+As long as you don't get the following bash error `learn-xcpretty: command not found.`, you're all set.

 #### Sublime Text

 [Sublime Text](http://www.sublimetext.com/) is the text editor we use at The Flatiron School.
 The Environmentalizer installs Sublime Text with a package manager so you can install cool themes and useful add-ons.
-Make sure you take the time to set it up to your liking, because you will be spending a lot of time with it!
+Make sure you take the time to set it up to your liking because you will be spending a lot of time with it!
 You'll see Sublime Text in your `Applications` directory.

 ![Sublime Text](https://dl.dropboxusercontent.com/s/wenp87iskz1gz9j/2015-05-03%20at%208.36%20PM.png)